-Naughty Dog’s The Last of Us is one of the finest games in recent memory.
-It set a new benchmark for characters and storytelling with a harrowing post-apocalyptic tale.
-Joel and Ellie are iconic characters that made us laugh, cry and grimace as they journeyed across a battered and broken North America.
+Naughty Dog's The Last of Us is one of the best games of the past decade, cementing itself as a modern masterpiece in the eyes of many by setting a new benchmark for characters and storytelling with a harrowing post-apocalyptic tale.
+Joel and Ellie remain iconic characters that made us laugh, cry and cringe as they journeyed across a battered and broken North America.

-The story of Joel and Ellie is set to continue in The Last of Us Part 2, though with a much older (and angrier) Ellie.
-Naughty Dog said the game is in "very early development" at the time of its reveal, but that hasn't stopped us from getting excited.
+Joel and Ellie's story will continue in The Last Of Us Part 2, with an older (and angrier) Ellie.
+Naughty Dog revealed the game at PlayStation Experience 2016 to be "very early in development", but that hasn't stopped our excitement.

 As more info about The Last of Us Part 2 is released we'll be updating this page, so make sure you bookmark it!